-As we began to map our strategies for the next five years, we again turned to our stakeholder communities and asked for their input through a Trends & Insights Survey, conducted online in the summer of 2017.
+As we began to map our strategies for the next five years, we again turned to our stakeholder communities and asked for their input through a trends and insights survey conducted online in the summer of 2017.
 The responses to this survey were both wide-ranging and specific.
-A particular theme that was broadly expressed was the continuing need for many of the priorities articulated in the 2012-2017 Strategic Plan.
-For example, study of the exposome, which was still in its infancy as a concept in 2012, is now a thriving area of research that is helping to elucidate the impact of the totality of our exposures from the individual to the population level.
+A recurring theme was the continuing need for many of the priorities articulated in the 2012-2017 strategic plan.
+For example, study of the exposome, which was still in its infancy as a concept in 2012, is now a thriving area of research that is helping to explain the impact of all the environmental exposures of an individual over their lifetime and how they relate to health.
 Similarly, our understanding of the role of epigenetic processes as mediators of environmental effects has advanced greatly, as has predictive toxicology.
 The evolution and integration of data science remains crucial to the study of environmental health.
 So, in considering where we want to lead NIEHS and the field of EHS in the future, we took these goals as our starting point.
-Our challenge was this: to set NIEHS research priorities within a rapidly evolving scientific landscape while ensuring that our science continues to be responsive to meeting the environmental public health needs of people in the United States and around the world.
+Our challenge was to set NIEHS research priorities within a rapidly evolving scientific landscape, while ensuring that our science continues to be responsive to meeting the environmental public health needs of people in the U.S. and around the world.

-This new Strategic Plan, therefore, might be considered a "2.0 version" of the previous plan; one that incorporates many of its priorities and commitments with the objective of building on progress made, but that allows for and enables innovation and growth in our ability to explore new and evermore complex problems.
-Like its predecessor, this plan supports the NIEHS Mission to discover how the environment affects people in order to promote healthier lives, as well as our continuing Vision to provide global leadership for innovative research that improves public health by preventing disease and disability.
-It should also be noted that this Strategic Plan continues to align with the broader goals of the NIH Strategic Plan, and provides support to trans-NIH and federal interagency priorities and initiatives such as the All of Us precision medicine initiative, The Public Health Service Act of 1966 set forth the foundational statutory responsibility of the Institute to improve public health through research, training, and dissemination of health information.
-Per its mission statement, NIEHS strives to conduct and support the very best environmental health science in alignment with real-world public health needs, and to translate science findings into knowledge that can inform real-life individual and public health outcomes.
-Success in our mission requires the highest standards of stewardship and a solid foundation of supportive strategies, resources, and training.
-The 2018-2022 NIEHS Strategic Plan comprises these three highly interdependent, interactive, and inclusive Themes:
+Therefore, this new strategic plan might be considered a version 2.0 of the previous plan - one that incorporates many of its priorities and commitments, with the objective of building on progress made, but also allows for, and enables, innovation and growth in our ability to explore new and ever-more complex problems.
+Like its predecessor, this plan supports the NIEHS mission to discover how the environment affects people in order to promote healthier lives, as well as our continuing vision to provide global leadership for innovative research that improves public health by preventing disease and disability.
+It should also be noted that this strategic plan continues to align with the broader goals of the National Institutes of Health (NIH) strategic plan, and provides support to trans-NIH and federal interagency priorities and initiatives.